 It took two years to prove the hacks on the National Democratic Committee were the result of foreign actors’ attempts to influence the US election.
 But finally, in 2018, an indictment was issued against 12 members of GRU, the Russian intelligence agency, alleging they took part in a “sustained effort” to hack the Democratic Party’s systems during the 2016 presidential campaign.

-The US is determined to stop hacking affecting its mid-terms when they take place on 6 November.
-But this will be a challenge, partly because nearly every model of its electronic voting machines is vulnerable to hacking.
+The US is determined to stop election hacking, but this will be a challenge, partly because nearly every model of its electronic voting machines is vulnerable to hacking.
 The issue lies in the fact that many of the machines lack robust security because they were not built to be connected to the internet – and those that do include security measures possess glaring holes.

 The ease with which electronic voting systems can be manipulated was proven at the Def Con cyber security conference in 2017, when democracy-tech researcher Carsten Schürmann used a vulnerability to gain remote access to a WinVote machine within two minutes.
 During the same conference in August 2018, two 11-year-olds managed to hack into a replica of Florida’s election results website in under 15 minutes, changing names and tallies.